 Keep the title simple.
 Something like “About John Doe” or “John Doe bio” is fine.

-As for the meta description, aim for a one-sentence summary of you as a photographer, ideally also including your photography specialty and location in it.
+As for the Bio page meta description, aim for a one-sentence summary of you as a photographer, ideally also including your photography specialty and location in it.
 (Inspiration: “Biography of award-winning Canadian photographer John Doe, specializing in this-and-that photography.”)

-A ton more SEO tips here:
+A ton more SEO tips here: SEO course for photographers

-12. More reading & inspiration
+12. More About page reading & inspiration

 - This follow-up article or mine: What to include on your About page if you’re new to photography?